ncbi/cwl-demos/blast-pipelines/README.md

 ### What's here that's interesting?
 Enough talk.
 What's in this directory that I should look at?

 First, you should take a quick read through the [CWL User Guide][cwl_man] (admittedly, that's not in this directory).
 Then, you could start by looking at a simple BLASTP search.
 Every CWL task requires two files.
 The first one specifies the tools and the structure of the work.
 The second specifies the arguments to your tools.
-For the BLASTP search, you'd execute:
+For the BLASTP search, you'd execute (TODO: install database):

    ```bash
    cwl-runner blastp_docker.cwl blastp_docker_input.yml
    ```

 This command just runs a BLASTP search and produces BLAST output.
 In the parlance of CWL this module has the class "CommandLineTool".
 That's good, but it would be more interesting to run a pipeline where the BLASTP search is just one part of it.
-The command below runs BLASTP, then parses the tabular output with a python script:
+The command below runs BLASTP, then parses the tabular output with a python script (TODO: set path with: export PATH="$PATH:$PWD"):

    ```bash
    cwl-runner simple_two_step.cwl simple_two_step_input.yml